|Nutrition Facts (per serving)|

-Fruit salads are traditional for the late-night dinner enjoyed by Mexicans on December 24, and this one is one of the very best.
-Consisting of a colorful combination of fruits and vegetables bathed in a light dressing, Mexican Christmas Eve Salad is beautiful, healthful, and delicious.
+Fruit salads are traditional for the late-night dinner enjoyed in Mexico on December 24, and this one is one of the very best.
+Consisting of a colorful combination of fruits and vegetables bathed in a light dressing, Mexican Christmas Eve salad is beautiful, healthful, and delicious.

 This very easy recipe has many steps, but many of them consist simply of peeling and slicing the ingredients.
 The recipe is, in fact, so easy that it is appropriate even for the least experienced of cooks.
 Though the salad does not keep for very long once it has been put together, the fruits, vegetables, and dressing can be prepared a day ahead and assembled at the last minute.